• Skip to primary navigation

 • Uber and InDriver are highlighted as alternative taxi services.

-• Travel by Metro is quite easy.
+• Travel by Metro is easy.
 If you want to use it occasionally, buy a card for $5.100 and charge enough money for your travels.
 It’s cheap.

 • Although if you plan to use the Metro so often, it’s a good idea to have a personalized travel card.
 It’s free.
 Go to the Civica office in San Antonio, Itagüí, or Niquia Station with a copy of your passport and you can get the travel card which offers you a cheaper fare.